 My advice for those visiting the tree at Rockefeller Center: hold on tight to your loved ones, snap a quick picture or two and get outta there.
 Upload the pictures to Facebook later.
 Also, skip the tiny, overcrowded, overpriced ice skating rink there and go to the one in Central Park instead (which isn’t exactly cheap either, but cheaper).

 In addition to the holiday windows and the Rockefeller Center Christmas tree, there are lots of random decorations all over the city that are just crying for you to take a picture next to it to post on all over your social media.

 Shopping – Even more beautiful than the department store windows all dressed up for the holidays, was the merchandise inside all marked down when the holidays were over.
-Do try to hang round a day or two after Christmas so that you can spend the money or gift cards you got at those wonderful sales.
+Do try to hang around a day or two after Christmas so that you can spend the money or gift cards you got at those wonderful sales.

 Have you ever spent Christmas in New York?
 What are some of your favorite